Food: Too Good To Waste

 The Food Bank mobilizes individuals, companies, and community partners to connect people to the nutritious food they need.
 Nearly half of the food distributed is fresh produce.

-Not all food waste is edible, however food scraps and spoiled food do not belong in the landfill either.
+Not all food waste is edible, spoiled food and food scraps do not belong in the landfill either.
 GreenWaste of Palo Alto offers compostables collection service.
 GreenWaste Environmental Outreach Coordinators are available to assist you in starting up and/or improving your program (waste stream evaluation, best-management practices, trainings, education/outreach items).
 Contact GreenWaste at (650) 493-4894 or PAcustomerservice@greenwaste.com to sign up for compost service and save money on disposal.